ProjectMeshnet/nodeatlas/doc/CONFIGURATION.md

 ChildMaps is a list of addresses from which to pull lists of nodes every heartbeat.
-Please note that these maps are trusted fully, and they could easily introduce false nodes to the database temporarily (until cleared by the CacheExpiration.
+Please note that these maps are trusted fully, and they could easily introduce false nodes to the database temporarily (until cleared by the CacheExpiration).

 ### Database